adamhope/sms-voting-game/README.md

 Heroku URL http://morning-shore-2216.herokuapp.com/

+## Instructions
+- Register and receive a PIN # by texting your full name
+- Connect to other Minglers by texting their PIN #
+- The winner is the person who the most people have connected to

 ## Rules
-- You register and receive a PIN # by texting your full name
-- You connect to other Minglers by texting their PIN #
 - You have to register to connect to another Mingler
 - You can't connect to yourself
 - You can't connect to someone else more than once

+## Charitable donation
-- The donation to charity is the number of minglers + the total number of connections * 4
+- The donation to charity is the number of minglers + the total number of connections * 4 or the max donation amount, whichever is lower

 ## Voting and registering